 Ingredients

-- 32 oz cauliflower florets from one large or two small heads of cauliflower
+- 32 oz cauliflower florets (one large head cauliflower or two small ones)

 - 1 small shallot